Leave your email so that your quotes will be sent directly to your inbox.

 Health Insurance is a way to pay for the snow plower's health care.
 This insurance pays most all the costs of medical care, and their families as well.
 It is an essential investment as it provides your employees the coverage they need to make sure they feel taken care of and to ensure that you recruit top talents and make them stay.

 Yes.
 You may need to carry a Hired and Non-Owned insurance for that.
 This insurance covers the employee's personally owned vehicles.
 Also, if you have employees plowing snow for you, then you need to make sure that you have Workers' Compensation.

-A typical snow plow General Liability insurance policy would cost around $400 to $1000 per year.
+A typical General Liability insurance policy for a snow plow business cost around $400 to $1000 per year.
 Commercial Auto insurance is around $900 per year.
 And Business Owners Policy is about $400 annually.